 |Western Washington (nonmetropolitan area)||190||$51,740|

 Paralegal Associations in Washington

-- Washington State Paralegal Association – The Washington State Paralegal Association serves paralegals across the state of Washington.
-Founded in 1975, the association works to promote the paralegal profession and the professional development of its membership.
-This active association hosts frequent seminars, conferences, and regular meetings.
-Membership dues are $110 per year for active members and $50 per year for students.
+- Washington State Paralegal Association (WSPA): Serves paralegals across Washington, working to promote the paralegal profession and the professional development of members through frequent seminars, conferences, and regular meetings.

 - University of Washington School of Law: Gallagher Law Library: Hosting a world-class collection of legal materials and an electronic database for legal research, the library is open to the public and legal professionals who are not affiliated with the university during regular hours.